brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

 Default configuration parameters in the :file:`Configuration/Services.yaml` file matomo_widgets.bounceRate.parameters
-      - period: month
+      - period: range
-      - date: today
+      - date: last28
    matomo_widgets.bounceRate.subtitle
-      in the current month
+      in the last 28 days (incl. today)

+.. _widgets-browser-plugins:

 Browser plugins
 ===============

+.. versionchanged:: 4.0
+   The numbers for the last 28 days are displayed.
+In older versions the numbers for the current month have been shown.

-This report shows which browser plugins your visitors had enabled:
+This report shows which browser plugins your visitors had enabled in the last 28 days:

 .. figure:: /Images/WidgetBrowserPlugins.png
    :alt: Widget Browser Plugins